genexuslabs/lighthouse-inspector/README.md

 The config option lets you specify the path to the [configuration file](docs/configuration.md).
 This JSON file lets you specify the set of URLs to be tested, the expected scores and, if needed, the Lighthouse configuration.
 Check the [configuration file documentation](docs/configuration.md) for more information.

-When an expected score isn't met, a message explaining the error is shown and the program returns with an error.
+When an expected score isn't met, a message explaining which category or audit didn't meet the expected score.

 ## Running the tests